ovrjs/ovr/apps/docs/src/server/docs/02-render.md

 ## JSX

+ovr has a built in JSX import source that can be used to parallelize component renders and output HTML.
+You can also use the [`Render`](#render) class on it's own without using JSX.

 Components are functions that return a `JSX.Element`.
 Use them to declaratively describe and reuse parts of your HTML.

 Define a `props` object as a parameter for a component to pass arguments to it.